Chakradhar-Jeereddy/k8-resources/service/services.md

 - Cluster IP < NodePort < Loadbalancer

 ***Drawback of loadbalancer***
-- We will be exposing the IPs of the nodes
+- We will be exposing the IPs of the nodes of cluster(not secure)
 - No load balancing.

 ***Loadbalancer***